Mesh Actions

 • Identify Attacker: You can try to identify someone trying to crash you in mesh combat (Attack Awareness).

-• Issue Command: You can command any slaved device, ALI, or teleoperated bot with only a quick action.
+• Issue Command: You can command any puppeted device, ALI, or teleoperated bot with only a quick action.
 Each command counts separately, though you may issue the same command to multiple devices/bots at once.

 • Log Off: Exit a system.